< Back

 Madonna and Child.
 Wood, 82 x 49.

-The centre panel of a five-part polyptych.
+There is intimate eye contact between the Virgin and the Child, who, cradled on her left arm, clutches her right hand, placed over her breast, and reaches for the neck of her gown.
+The painting was the centre panel of a five-part polyptych.
 Three other panels were also formerly in the Berlin museum.
 Two, representing St Anthony Abbot and St John the Baptist, were destroyed in 1945.
 The other, representing St Anthony of Padua, was sold in 1926 and is now in the Metropolitan Museum, New York.
 All four panels were acquired by the Prussian Government in 1821 with the Solly collection.
 The Madonna and Child was ascribed soon afterwards to the School of Giotto and later to Bernardo Daddi, while the St Anthony Abbot and St John the Baptist were lent to the Schloss Museum at Königsberg as works of Gherardo Starnina and the St Anthony of Padua was consigned to the storerooms of the Berlin museum as a work of Giotto’s School.
 The polyptych was reconstructed and attributed to Maso di Banco in 1929 by Richard Offner in an article in the Burlington Magazine.

 *Assumption of the Virgin.
 Wood, 52 x 23.